randallli/randallli.github.io/fruittrading.md

   - /Trading
 ---

+> **NOTE**
-This table top game is in active development.
+> This table top game is in active development.

+![Picture of gameplay elements](/assets/img/Insider-Fruit-Trading_Game-pieces2.JPG)

+In Insider Fruit Trading, fruit prices are determined by supply and demand.
+Strategically spread rumors from your hand of cards to change market prices.
+Buy low and sell high to maximize your profits.
+Whoever has the most money at the end of the game wins.

 Reach out to me <playtest@TripleLi.com> if you would like to schedule a playtest.

-![Picture of gameplay elements](/assets/img/Insider-Fruit-Trading_Game-pieces2.JPG)

 ___
 This work was made possible in part by:
 ### [Patreon](https://patreon.com/TripleLi) supporters